LYH-YF/MWPToolkit/README.md

 * ```model```: The model name you specify to apply.
 You can see all options in Section [Model](#model).
 * ```dataset```: The dataset name you specify to evaluate.
 You can see all options in Section [Dataset](#dataset).
 * ```task_type```: The type of generated equation.
 It should be chosen from options [single_equation | multi_equation].
-Usually, it's up to the datasets **(YS: we can provide more details about this.
-Maybe for example, but we need to mention that how to know the correct choice for specific dataset)**.
+Usually, it's up to the datasets.
+You can refer to [dataset](#dataset).
+The single-equation dataset corresponds to 'single_equation' in code and multiple-equation dataset corresponds 'multi_equation' in code.
 * ```equation_fix```: The type of equation generation order.
 It should be chosen from options [infix | postfix | prefix].
-Please note some models require a specific type of equation generation order, so set this parameter to avoid bad performance because of the incorrect order type **(YS: can you give more details about how to avoid bad performance?)**.
+Please note some models require a specific type of equation generation order.
+Usually, the corresponding paper for model will mention which order it takes.
+You can look up the reference paper in Section [Model](#model).
 * ```k_fold```: The fold number of cross-validation.
 It could be either NA value or an integer.
 If it is NA value, it will run train-valid-test split procedure.
 * ```test_step```: The epoch number of training after which conducts the evaluation on test.
 It should be an interger.
 * ```gpu_id```: The GPU ID for training the model.
 It should be an integer based on your GPU configuration.
 Please note that we haven't tested the framework with multiple GPUs yet.